 While the ready-made software offers solutions to many of the day-to-day problems, it cannot cover all aspects of a business.
 Sometimes, even the most expensive off-the-shelf software fails to do exactly what you need it.

-Typical scenario when you find out that it lacks that one or two features that would make the life of your employees easier or would increase their productivity.
+A typical scenario is when you find out that it lacks that one or two features that would make the life of your employees easier or would increase their productivity.

 For example, there is a company that sells food supplements through a dedicated sales team.
-Your company uses a client relationship management (CRM) software and the members of your team are required to log in all the clients they discuss with daily.
-However, the CRM you use is ready-made and does not support more than 20 daily entries for each sales person, even though some of your employees have more client discussions.
-On the long term, this might affect the productivity of your entire business, as your employees will not be motivated to exceed the number since their efforts will not be recorded.
+Your company uses client relationship management (CRM) software.
+Members of your team require to log in to all the clients they discuss daily.
+However, the CRM you use is ready-made and does not support more than 20 daily entries for each salesperson.
+Even though some of your employees have more client discussions.
+In the long term, this might affect the productivity of your entire business.
+As your employees will not be motivated to exceed the number for their efforts will not record.

 How Much Does Custom Software Cost?